jmovick89/jmovick89.github.io/README.md

 - What do I, love?
 - What do I, allow abundantly?
 - What do I, say in the silent saloon?
-- What do I, consider my lot?
+- What do I, consider as "my lot"?